 So silently after all?

 His 2000s series of complicatedly composed images photographed both in Ukraine and abroad takes the Kharkiv School black-and-white discourse further.
 Maslov comments: "The images were taken all over the world.
 I do not attach them to any particular cultural background.
 They are not supposed to tell a story but rather stimulate/stir analogous universal concepts in the viewer.
-However, I never believed that the concept was so overly important that the aesthetics should just shut up and hope for the best.
+However, I have never believed that the concept was so overly important that the aesthetics should just shut up and hope for the best.
 That idea was the premise behind a huge amount of bad art which posed as 'conceptual'."

 Maslov’s Aphorisms project (2017) was created as part of the artist’s thesis on visual arts and exhibited in Boston, USA.
 The images used in the project were taken in 2011—2014.